 What is it that makes games playable?
 And, importantly, re-playable?

 There are a number of factors that make video games fun, and the list is especially long with Minecraft!
-We’d be here for hours if we were to fully explain each one, so today we're just focusing on one aspect of the game (you can dig into others like Minecraft mods and how to play Minecraft with friends when time allows, and these amazing Minecraft stats).
+We’d be here for hours if we were to fully explain each one, so today we're just focusing on one aspect of the game (you can dig into others like Minecraft mods, how to play Minecraft with friends when time allows, and these amazing Minecraft stats).

 So, let’s talk about the different Minecraft game modes.